Skip to main content

 Practical Tips

-• Use the 100-day breathing room wisely.Start your detailed inventory when you're ready — but don't wait until day 100.
+• Use the 100-day breathing room wisely.Start your detailed inventory when you are ready — but do not wait until day 100.
 The sooner you begin, the more items you'll remember.
 Walk through photos, videos, social media posts, and purchase histories to jog your memory.

-• Don't undervalue your contents.
-Policyholders consistently underestimate what they owned.
-The average American home contains $100,000–$300,000 in personal property.
+• Do not undervalue your contents.
+Most homeowners significantly underestimate the replacement value of their personal property.
+Industry estimates suggest that a typical household contains $60,000 to $150,000 or more in personal belongings at replacement cost, depending on home size and lifestyle.
+Larger or higher-value homes can easily exceed $200,000.
 Be thorough and use replacement cost (what it costs to buy a comparable item new today), not what you originally paid.

 Need Help With Your Contents Claim?